markusfisch/bots/README.md

 	$ sudo apt-get install gcc make

-## Joining as a human
+## Playing manually

-The repository contains a very simple bash client you can start like this when you are in the repository's root directory:
+The repository contains a very simple bash client.
+Start it like this when in the repository's root directory:

 	$ templates/bash/client